webdna/listing-source/README.md

 2. Then tell Composer to load the plugin:

-        composer require KuriousAgency/listingsource
+        composer require listing-source/listing-source

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Lists
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Listing Source.

-## Lists Overview
+## Listing Source Overview

 -Insert text here-

-## Configuring Lists
+## Configuring Listing Source

 -Insert text here-

-## Using Lists
+## Using Listing Source

 -Insert text here-

-## Lists Roadmap
+## Listing Source Roadmap

 Some things to do, and ideas for potential features:

 * Release it

 Brought to you by [Kurious Agency](https://kurious.agency)